 \section{Introduction}

 Starting from \cite{cheaptalk}, there is a large economics literature that studies how a biased sender can gain from strategic communication with an uninformed receiver.
 Much of this literature assumes that the sender is endowed with superior expertise.
-However, in many scenarios, the sender needs to learn about the payoff-relevant state before communicating with the receiver.
+In many scenarios, however, the sender needs to learn about the payoff-relevant state before communicating with the receiver.
 For example, news media and think tanks that are biased for or against a political candidate or a government policy often collect information and conduct research in order to influence public opinion.
-However the public may not have direct access to the data sources, nor the incentive to use time and effort to assess whether the conclusions drawn indeed follows from the original data.
-These conclusions then effectively become cheap-talk messages.
-Similarly, financial institutions often have research departments whose work provide the basis for their portfolio recommendations to clients, but whether their investment advice is consistent with the findings of their research is often unverifiable.
+Since the public may not have direct access to the data sources, nor the incentive to use time and effort to assess whether the conclusions drawn indeed follow from the original data, these conclusions effectively become cheap-talk messages.
+Similarly, financial institutions often have research departments whose works provide the basis for their portfolio recommendations to clients, but whether their investment advice is consistent with the findings of their research is often unverifiable.
 This paper studies optimal information acquisition when the sender cannot commit to communicating the outcome of his investigations in a verifiable way.

-Specifically, we consider a strategic communication game where an imperfectly informed sender can acquire costless information and privately observes the information outcome before sending a cheap-talk message to a receiver, who then takes an action.
-The sender can commit to an arbitrary information structure.
-One can interpret this game as a bridge between strategic communication \citep{cheaptalk} and Bayesian persuasion \citep{kamenica2011bayesian}, in the sense that the sender can commit to the information structure but not to truthful reporting.\footnote{ A standard cheap talk game with fully informed sender can be considered as a game where sender has no commitment to both information structure and truthful reporting, because it is without loss of generality to assume that sender will acquire perfect information in this case.}
+Specifically, we consider a strategic communication game where an uninformed sender publicly commits to an information structure (to learn about the state) and privately observes the information outcome before sending a cheap-talk message to a receiver, who then takes an action.
+One can interpret this game as a bridge between strategic communication \citep{cheaptalk} and Bayesian persuasion \citep{kamenica2011bayesian}, in the sense that the sender can commit to the information structure but not to truthful reporting.\footnote{ A canonical cheap talk game with a fully informed sender can be considered as a game where the sender has no commitment to both information structure and truthful reporting, because it is without loss of generality to assume that the sender will acquire perfect information in this case.}